 Victor Pickard is an Associate Professor at the University of Pennsylvania's Annenberg School for Communication.
 His research focuses on the history and political economy of media institutions, media activism, and the politics and normative foundations of media policy.
 Before coming to Annenberg, he taught at New York University in the media, culture, and communication department.
 Previously he worked on media policy in Washington, DC as a Senior Research Fellow at the media reform organization Free Press and the public policy think tank the New America Foundation.
 He also taught media policy at the University of Virginia and served as a Media Policy Fellow for Congresswoman Diane Watson.

 Professor Pickard’s work has been published in numerous anthologies and scholarly journals, including Critical Studies in Media Communication, Journal of Communication; Media, Culture & Society; Global Media and Communication; International Journal of Communication; Communication, Culture & Critique; New Media and Society; Journal of Communication Inquiry; Newspaper Research Journal; Journal of Internet Law; International Journal of Communication Law and Policy; CommLaw Conspectus: Journal of Communications Law and Policy; and Political Communication.
 He is a frequent commentator on public and community radio and he often speaks to the press about media-related issues.
-His op-eds have appeared in venues like the Guardian, the Seattle Times, the Huffington Post, the Philadelphia Inquirer, and the Atlantic.
+He has been interviewed for outlets such as the Washington Post, USA Today, and the Columbia Journalism Review, and his op-eds have appeared in venues like the Guardian, the Seattle Times, the Huffington Post, the Philadelphia Inquirer, Jacobin, The Nation, and The Atlantic.